 sudo snap install spotify

-Once you have successfully installed Spotify on Ubuntu using one of the three methods (APT, Flatpak, or Snapcraft), you can easily launch the application.
-Here’s how to do it:
+Once you successfully installed Spotify on Ubuntu using one of the three methods (APT, Flatpak, or Snapcraft), you can quickly launch the application through cli commands or the application icon.

 spotify